bcaffo/LittleInferenceBook/manuscript/05_variation.md

 {/$$}

 The sample standard deviation is the square root of the sample variance.
+Note again that

-The sample variance is almost, but not quite, the average squared deviation from the sample mean since we divide by {$$}n-1{/$$} instead of {$$}n{/$$}.
+the sample variance is almost, but not quite, the average squared deviation from the sample mean since we divide by {$$}n-1{/$$} instead of {$$}n{/$$}.
 Why do we do this you might ask?
 To answer that question we have to think in the terms of simulations.
 Remember that the